Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol

-Another feature about Rydberg decay is the \textit{leakage}\&\textit{leakage} instance.
-It comes from the fact that when one of the atoms decays to some lower level, the blockade effect fails so another atom is driven to Rydberg state with a probability $~O(1)$ and is converted to atom loss \cite{wu2022erasure}.
-It suggests that data qubit and ancilla qubit encounters a leakage simultaneously with probability $O(p_e)$ ($p_e$ is the error rate of single two-qubit gate), when we treat decay error to lower levels and atom loss induced by anti-trapping potential uniformly \cite{wu2022erasure}.
-We avoid this question in our previous work because a CZ gate with leakage-leakage instance introduce two leakage in different lattices (primal lattice and dual lattice) and the two lattices are decoded separately \cite{yu2024processingdecodingrydbergleakage}.
-Such instance is harmful \textit{critical fault} because it degrades the error distance when it happens at one certain error site, as discussed in Section \ref{sec3}. \\
+Another characteristic of the Rydberg decay error is the \textit{correlated leakage}.
+When one of the atoms decays from a Rydberg state to a low-lying state, the blockade effect fails.
+Consequently, a neighboring atom may be excited to the Rydberg state with $O(1)$ probability and subsequently lost \cite{wu2022erasure}.
+It suggests that data qubit and ancilla qubit encounter two leakages simultaneously with probability $O(p_e)$ ($p_e$ is the Rydberg decay error rate of a single two-qubit gate), when we treat decay error to lower levels and atom loss uniformly \cite{wu2022erasure}.
+We avoided this question in our previous work because of the limited error propagation in the state-generation circuit \cite{msbj-fxw7}.
+However, such an error degrades the error distance when it happens at one certain error site \cite{brown2020critical}, as discussed in Sec.\ref{ssec2-2}. \\